anegg0/doc.palm.readthedocs/docs/Concepts/Architecture.md

 ![Architecture](../Images/Architecture.png)

-For more information about the Palm architecture, contact us on [Palm Discord channel](https://discord.com/invite/3Jn7vSHXbZ).
+For more information about the Palm network's architecture, contact us on [Palm Discord channel](https://discord.com/invite/3Jn7vSHXbZ).